 - A completed Dukakis Public Service Internship Award Application form.

-- A typed statement of no more than 500 words explaining the student’s interest in public service, which should include an explanation of the applicant’s views on leadership.
+- A typed statement of no more than 500 words explaining the student’s interest in public service, which should include the applicant’s views on leadership.

 - A current resume that includes the applicant’s leadership experiences and extracurricular activities.